SirSgtCire/Story-Engine/README.md

 - We start with creating our Tarot Deck, by uploading a JSON containing each card and relevant data
 - We then decide how many main Characters are defined in our story, ranging from 3 to 5
 - For each Character, we do a Body Reading, which builds our Character using Tarot card meanings
-- With each Character defined, we initiate a game of French Tarot
+- After each Character is developed, we initiate a game of French Tarot
 - We play a game of French Tarot to obtain all the data we need for our story
 - -> For the following exercise, we assume a game with 3 Characters, and therefore 24 Rounds of play
 - -> The Character who wins first deal in the Prologue plays the first trick of the game